collective/tutorial.todoapp/docs/chapter_2.rst

 to go through all tests, try to understand what they do, maybe change something and see what happens, etc.

-Remember that you run tests with ``bin/test`` and you should get an output that looks somewhat like this:
+Remember that you run tests with ``make tests`` and you should get an output that looks somewhat like this:

 .. code-block:: bash

-    tutorial.todoapp$ bin/test
+    tutorial.todoapp$ make tests
     [...snip...]
     Set up tutorial.todoapp.tests.base.TodoAppLayer:Integration in 0.000 seconds.
     Running: